Right-Most Position of a Last Progeny Modified Branching Random Walk: Main Results

 \end{theorem}

-\begin{remark} We note here that the $H_{\theta_0}^{\infty}$ in Theorem ~\ref{Thm:Below-Boundary-Case} has the same distribution as $\hat{H}_{\theta_0}^{\infty} - \log E$, where $E \sim \mbox{Exponential}\left(1\right)$ and is independent of $\hat{H}_{\theta_0}^{\infty}$. \end{remark}
+\begin{remark} We note here that the $H_{\theta_0}^{\infty}$ in Theorem~~\ref{Thm:Boundary-Case} has the same distribution as $\hat{H}_{\theta_0}^{\infty} - \frac{1}{\theta_0}\log E$, where $E \sim \Exponential{1}$ and is independent of $\hat{H}_{\theta_0}^{\infty}$. \end{remark}

-\begin{remark} One advantage of the above result is that we have been able to identify the exact constant for the limit, which turns out to be $\frac{1}{2} \log \left( \frac{2}{\pi \sigma^2} \right)$, where $\sigma^2$ is given in the equation ~\eqref{Equ:Def-sigma}.
+\begin{remark} One advantage of the above result is that we have been able to identify the exact additive constant, which is $\frac{1}{2} \log \left( \frac{2}{\pi \sigma^2} \right)$, for the result in equation~\eqref{Equ:Boundary-Limit-Version-II}.
 As far as we know, this was not discovered in any of the earlier works. \end{remark}

 \begin{remark} It is worth mentioning here that, $D_{\theta_0}^{\infty}$ is indeed the almost sure limit of a \emph{derivative martingale} defined by